The Truth About Anxiety: Identify False Alarms vs. True Anxiety for Better Control

 What is anxiety - and how does it relate to stress?

-Anxiety s not a sign of weakness.
-It’s your body’s alarm system to stress; when demands exceed your ability to cope.
+Anxiety is not a sign of weakness.
+It’s your body’s alarm system to stress when demands exceed your ability to cope.

 Stress has a way of building up, much like a pot simmering on the stove.
-An argument here, a missed deadline there - each expanding the pressure to reduce your bandwidth over time.
+An argument here or a missed deadline there - each expanding the pressure to reduce your bandwidth over time.

-Even positive shifts like starting a new job, getting married or moving home carry their own demands that can leave you feeling pulled around.
+Even positive shifts, such as starting a new job, getting married, or moving home, introduce demands that can leave you feeling pulled around.

 Think of your ability to handle stress like an elastic band: stretched gently, it can expand and adapt to demonstrate its potential.
 But if pulled too far, it snaps.